 The Power of Choral Music

-A recent Chorus America study shows more than 32.5 million adults sing in choirs, which increased by 10 million in only 6 years.
+A recent Chorus America study shows more than 32.5 million adults sing in choirs, which increased by 10 million in only six years.
 When you add in students, that number swells to 42.6 million singers.
-That is nearly 1 in 10 Americans!
+That is nearly one in ten Americans.
 Studies show that basketball is the most played sport in the US with 26.3 million participants.
 In contrast, choral music is on a “fast break” hitting nothing but net.
 There are more than 41,000 K-12 school choirs in our country with such notable alumni as Presidents Barack Obama and George H. W. Bush, Snoop Dogg, Brad Pitt, Sandra Bullock, and even comedians like Tina Fey and Jim Belushi and sports legends Walter Payton and Sugar Ray Leonard.

 Key Chorale wants to do everything we can to keep our community singing.
 We are focused on making education and community involvement the hallmark of everything we do, using choral music as a tool to impact people directly, in addition to providing the beautiful and polished choral concerts you expect.